USS S-21: Service history

-U.S. Navy

 1921–1928

-Following operations from New London, Connecticut, S-21 was decommissioned and returned to her builder on 31 March 1922.
+Following operations from New London, Connecticut, S-21 was decommissioned and returned to her builder, on 31 March 1922.
 After she was reacquired by the Navy, S-21 recommissioned at Groton, Connecticut, on 14 September 1923.

-S-21 then operated off the northeastern coast of the United States.
-She also visited the Panama Canal, Saint Thomas in the United States Virgin Islands, and Trinidad between January and April 1924; departed New London on 25 November 1924 and visited Hawaii from 27 April to 25 May 1925 before returning to New London in July 1925; performed duty in the Panama Canal area from February through April 1926; visited Kingston, Jamaica, from 20 to 28 March 1927; and operated in the Panama Canal area again from February to April 1928.
+S-21 then operated off the Northeastern Coast, of the United States.
+She visited the Panama Canal, Saint Thomas, in the US Virgin Islands, and Trinidad, between January and April 1924.
+Departing New London, on 25 November 1924, she visited the Territory of Hawaii, from 27 April to 25 May 1925, before returning to New London, in July 1925.
+Following duty in the Panama Canal area, from February through April 1926, she visited Kingston, Jamaica, from 20 to 28 March 1927.
+After operating in the Panama Canal area, from February into April 1928.

-First U.S. gravity measurements at sea
+First US gravity measurements at sea

-A Royal Navy submarine had made the first gravity measurements at sea in 1926, and the Carnegie Institution for Science subsequently proposed that the United States take such measurements in the Caribbean Sea using a gravimeter designed by Dr. Felix Andries Vening Meinesz.
+A Royal Navy submarine had made the first gravity measurements at sea in 1926, and the Carnegie Institution for Science subsequently proposed that the United States take such measurements in the Caribbean Sea, using a gravimeter designed by Dr. Felix Andries Vening Meinesz.
 Such measurements required the stability and lack of motion only attainable at sea if taken aboard a submerged submarine.
-S-21 was selected for the expedition, which was arranged with assistance from the United States National Academy of Sciences, the United States Coast and Geodetic Survey, the United States Naval Observatory — which provided special chronometers necessary for the gravimetric observations — and the United States Navy Hydrographic Office.
-Meinesz accompanied the expedition, with Elmer B. Collins aboard S-21 to represent the U.S. Navy Hydrographic Office and two Eagle-class patrol craft — USS Eagle 35 and USS Eagle 58 — serving as tenders.
+S-21 was selected for the expedition, which was arranged with assistance from the United States National Academy of Sciences, the United States Coast and Geodetic Survey, the United States Naval Observatory, which provided special chronometers necessary for the gravimetric observations, and the United States Navy Hydrographic Office.
+Meinesz accompanied the expedition, with Elmer B. Collins, aboard S-21, to represent the US Navy Hydrographic Office, and two Eagle-class patrol craft, Eagle 35 and Eagle 58, serving as tenders.